chef-boneyard/chef-rfc/rfcXXX-github-issues-workflow.md

 ### Common Steps for Issues & PRs

-The first step of Chef Github Issues Workflow is to identify the subcomponent for which the issue or PR belongs to.
+The first step of Chef GitHub Issues Workflow is to identify the subcomponent for which the issue or PR belongs to.
 Once the subcomponent is identified, the rest of the workflow is the responsibility of the maintainers of the identified subcomponent.

 ### Issues Workflow